North Ridgeville, Ohio

-North Ridgeville is a city located along the eastern border of Lorain County, Ohio.
-The city's population was 35,280 in 2020.
-North Ridgeville is the fastest-growing city in northern Ohio.
+North Ridgeville is a city located along the eastern border of Lorain County, Ohio, United States.
+The city's population was 35,280 as of the 2020 census.
+A part of the Cleveland metropolitan area, North Ridgeville is the fastest-growing city in northern Ohio.
 It has been ranked the 13th safest city in the United States and the safest in Ohio.

 Located 8 mi from Cleveland Hopkins International Airport, and 18 mi west of downtown Cleveland, North Ridgeville is the third-largest city in Lorain County and the 37th most populous city in Ohio.

-North Ridgeville is home to a 350,000 square foot Riddell production and distribution center, where National Football League and NCAA helmets and pads are produced.
+North Ridgeville is home to a 350,000 square foot Riddell Sports Group production and distribution center, where National Football League and NCAA helmets and pads are produced.
 It is also home to a campus of Lorain County Community College and a branch of University Hospitals Cleveland Medical Center.

 History

 The first settlement of what is now North Ridgeville was made in 1810.
 The village was named for a ridge near the original town site.